shaileshaanand/GDC-Level-5-Milestone/Readme.md

 For bounty points, implement another route `GET /all_tasks` that renders pending and completed tasks on a single page.

-This milesone should be implemented with the Django ORM. the model is already present in the boilerplate code, no changes should be made to the model.
+This milestone should be implemented with the Django ORM. the model is already present in the boilerplate code, no changes should be made to the model.
 ## Boilerplate code

 Use the following repository as a starting point for this project: https://github.com/vigneshhari/GDC-Level-5-Milestone